speedment/speedment-doc/pages/aggregations.md

     }
 ```

-To represent results of aggregations we will be using a data class called `AgeSalary` which
+To represent results of aggregations `AgeSalary` is used to
 associates a certain age with an average salary.

 ``` java